-In Selection sort, First and foremost the list is divided into two parts left part being the sorted which is initially empty, and the right part unsorted which at the very beginning is the entire list then at each step elements are recursively compared and swapped depending on the condition till the list is entirely sorted.
+In Selection sort, first and foremost, the list is divided into two parts left part being the sorted which is initially empty, and the right part unsorted which at the very beginning is the entire list then at each step elements are recursively compared and swapped depending on the condition till the list is entirely sorted.

 Algorithm For Selection Sort In Python